-It took a decade of research to verify that tracking was beneficial to those 20% or so students assigned to the “accelerated” tracks; however, tracking was statistically detrimental to the 80% of the students in non-accelerated sections; nonetheless, tracking continued in the face of the evidence.
+It took a decade of research to verify that tracking was beneficial to those 20% or so of students who were assigned to the “accelerated” tracks; however, tracking was statistically detrimental to the 80% of the students in non-accelerated sections; nonetheless, tracking continued in the face of the evidence.
 Why?

 1) The parents of “accelerated” students tend to have disproportionate power in communities, power those parents wield to benefit their kids.